 - Protagonist and Friends: Only the English name.

 - Pygmalion Plot: Subverted.
 Eugen apparently wants to turn the working-class Fox into a classy lover, but is mostly just using him as an easy meal ticket.

-- Shout-Out: The real name of Fox, Franz Bieberkopf is the obvious reference to the main character of Berlin Alexanderplatz.
+- Shout-Out: The real name of Fox, Franz Bieberkopf, is an obvious reference to the main character of Berlin Alexanderplatz.
 Later Fassbinder would make a TV series based on that novel.